-The expansion of our COVID-19 testing business has resulted in a substantial change in our business that presents important challenges to our ability to manage our rapidly expanding business, and we anticipate that this business will eventually decrease after the development and widespread deployment of an effective vaccine.
+The expansion of our COVID-19 testing business has resulted in a substantial change in our business that presents important challenges to our ability to manage our rapidly expanding business, and we anticipate that this business will eventually decrease as and if the prevalence of COVID-19 eventually decreases.

 Since March 2020, we have commercially launched several COVID-19 tests for the detection of SARS-CoV-2, the virus that causes COVID-19, including NGS and RT-PCR-based tests.
-We have received an EUA from the FDA for our RT-PCR-based tests for the detection of SARS-CoV-2 using upper respiratory specimens (nasal, nasopharyngeal, and oropharyngeal swabs) and for our at-home COVID-19 testing service through Picture Genetics.
-Our at-home testing service for COVID-19 and RT-PCR-based tests have been granted an EUA by the FDA only for the detection of nucleic acid from SARS-CoV-2, not for any other viruses or pathogens.
-We are currently accepting patient samples directly to our BSL-2 certified laboratories in Temple City, California and Houston, Texas where we have the capacity to accept and process thousands of samples per day with a typical turn-around time of 24-48 hours from the time the sample was received and accepted.
+We have received an EUA from the FDA for RT-PCR-based tests for the detection of SARS-CoV-2 using upper respiratory specimens (nasal, nasopharyngeal, and oropharyngeal swabs) and for our at-home COVID-19 testing service through Picture Genetics.
+The FDA granted an EUA for our at-home testing service for COVID-19 and RT-PCR-based tests only for the detection of nucleic acid from SARS-CoV-2, not for any other viruses or pathogens.
+We are currently accepting patient samples directly to our Biosafety Level 2, certified laboratories in Temple City, California and Houston, Texas where we have the capacity to accept and process thousands of samples per day with a typical turn-around time of 24-48 hours from the time the sample is received and accepted.
 To date, we have processed orders for our COVID-19 tests from a variety of customers, including governmental bodies, municipalities, and large corporations.
 Due to the significant demand for COVID-19 testing services, our business has expanded rapidly since March 2020.
-This expansion has necessitated a very significant increase in our total headcount from 154 in March 2020 to over 700 as of March 31, 2021, and the volume of tests we perform on a daily basis has increased by approximately 9,000% in that time.
+This expansion has necessitated a very significant increase in our total headcount from 154 in March 2020 to 626 in June 2021, and the volume of tests we perform on a daily basis has increased by more than 2900% in that time.